ImageMagick/Usage-Markdown/draw/index.md

 This type of arc is a key feature.
 It allows you to give what is an otherwise straight line, a small but distinct curve very easily.

-For example instead of a simple triangle like this...
+For example, instead of a simple triangle like this...

 ~~~
 convert -size 100x60 xc:skyblue -fill white -stroke black \